thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 - [ ] Debugging tricks
 - [ ] Testing data

 You made it to the end!
-Whoo, high five my friend!
+Whoo, high five my friend :pray:!
 Now go treat yourself to a drink, a hug, or whatever rocks your boat.